 Below is information on other health career fields that you may be interested in pursuing.
 There are also many other health careers that are rewarding and challenging beyond the ones listed below.
 For more information, see: Explorehealthcareers.org and talk with your prehealth advisor.

 Pharmacists specialize in the use of drugs and medications.
-They can advise patients, dispense medications in pharmacies and hospitals, work in research, government offices, and pharmaceutical industries.
+They can advise patients, dispense medications in pharmacies and hospitals, and work in research, government offices, pharmaceutical industries, and regulatory affairs.
 Pharmacists earn a Doctor of Pharmacy (Pharm.D.) degree.

 - Coursework and Experience can vary by school.
 The AACP maintains a current of Prerequisites by school.
 You should gain experience by shadowing a pharmacist and volunteering in health care.